-The rulemaking function of federal regulatory agencies is typically accomplished today through "e-rulemaking": that is, through the use of digital technology.
-The website www.regulations.gov" the use of digital technologies in the development and implementation of regulations, before or during the informal rulemaking process, i.e., notice-and-comment rulemaking under the Administrative Procedure Act (APA)."1 The website www.regulations.gov centralizes much e-rulemaking activity throughout the executive branch.
-This recommendation concerns additional activities by individual agencies, beyond the useagencies' uses of regulations.gov, that their own websites to promote e-rulemaking and other agency initiatives and activities.
+The rulemaking function of federal regulatory agencies is typically accomplished today through "e-rulemaking": that is, through "the use of digital technologies in the development and implementation of regulations,' before or during the informal rulemaking process, i.e., noticeand-comment rulemaking under the Administrative Procedure Act (APA)."1 The website www.regulations.gov centralizes much e-rulemaking activity throughout the executive branch.
+This recommendation concerns individual agencies' uses of their own websites to promote e-rulemaking and other agency initiatives and activities.

-Individual agencies have promoted e rulemaking in innovative ways.
-For example, agencies have developed portions of their own websites to support theirThe proliferation of competing demands for communication makes rulemaking only one-perhaps even to some, a relatively minor one-of the many priorities under consideration when agency officials make decisions about the design and functionality of their websites.
-As a result, there is a risk agencies will make website design decisions without giving due consideration to the values Formatted Table of public participation reflected in the various laws and executive orders that have called upon agencies to use electronic media to enhance the public's understanding of and role in rulemaking.
+The proliferation of competing demands for communication makes rulemaking only one-perhaps even to some, a relatively minor one-of the many priorities under consideration when agency officials make decisions about the design and functionality of their websites.
+As a result, there is a risk agencies will make website design decisions without giving due consideration to the values of public participation reflected in the various laws and executive orders that have called upon agencies to use electronic media to enhance the public's understanding of and role in rulemaking.
 Indeed, an emerging approach to government website design focuses on giving prominence to "top tasks" sought by members of the public.
 Such an approach certainly has much to be said for it.
 But an exclusive focus on current website use or demand will probably push information about rulemaking, and online opportunities for public commenting on rulemaking, far into the background-simply because the volume of website traffic generated by online government services performed by many agencies dwarfs the traffic related to rulemaking.
 Rulemaking may perhaps never be a "top task" in terms of the numbers of web users, but in a democracy, few tasks compare in significance with the ability of government agencies to create binding law backed up with the threat of civil, and even criminal, penalties.